PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Void orchestration result propagation characterization checkpoint

+Two extracted orchestration runners still discard ordered child results.
+The duplicate-fanout/quantized-PReLU runner owns two child passes and preserves the `include_transpose` policy.
+The boundary-BatchMatMul/input-unary runner owns two child passes.
+Each pair shares one `ModelIRPassStateScope` and forwards the live LayoutState and diagnostics.

+Both public runners and their lowerer helpers currently declare `None`, execute the recovery runner as a raw expression, and are callback-only.
+Layout/ attention/quantized suffix selects the duplicate/PReLU helper at index 5;
+layout-recovery selects the boundary helper at index 1.
+Their parent result tuples already reserve one slot for each callback, currently containing `None`.

+Passing contracts freeze all child schemas for duplicate-transpose disabled and enabled policies, boundary schemas, shared-scope identity, runner/helper void shape, callback-only ownership, and both parent positions.
+A strict expected-failure contract requires both public runners and helpers to return `Tuple[Dict[str, int], ...]` and propagate the unchanged ordered child results.
+Parent tuple arity and pass order must remain unchanged.

+Characterization validation completed sequentially under `uv`:

+- dedicated propagation contract: `2 passed, 1 xfailed in 0.55s`
+- both child orchestrations, both parent routes, callback-context composition, architecture, and pass-efficiency coverage:
+  `332 passed, 1 xfailed in 18.00s`
+- 110 branch-changed test files: `1677 passed, 1 xfailed in 32.56s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+No test assertion failed.
+The sole expected failure is the intentionally unimplemented result propagation.
+Return only the existing ordered child tuples.
+Do not change child selection or order, shared scope, policy forwarding, callback ownership, parent positions or arity, dependencies, public API, or TensorFlow behavior.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.